core-wg/coap-pm/draft-ietf-core-coap-pm.md

 both end-to-end and hop-by-hop measurements and can be useful for an operator or an enterprise that is managing a constrained, low-power and lossy network.

+This document ultimately is intended to be published as a standards-track RFC.
+Its current stage of development, it is complete and stable enough to be used as a basis for experiments, the evaluation and continuation of which will lead to further evolution towards the intended standards-track document.

 ## Requirements Language

 {::boilerplate bcp14-tagged}